ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/scripts.rst

 ++++++++++++++++++++++

-The script is used to investigate the computing performance and memory consumption for the Improved Distributed Fourier Transform implementation that has queue support.
+The script is used to investigate the computing performance and memory consumption for the improved Distributed Fourier Transform implementation that has queue support.
 It should be noted that ths script only implemented Facet->Subgrid.

 .. argparse::